How Debate Can Improve Your College Admissions

 Here's how participating in debate can directly benefit your college admissions process:

-If you’re applying to colleges that require interviews, debate can be a significant advantage.
+6. Boosts confidence for college interviews.
+If you’re applying to colleges that require interviews, debate will be a significant advantage.
 Regularly standing in front of an audience and defending your points builds the confidence needed to succeed in college admissions interviews.
 Debate helps you master the art of thinking on your feet, an invaluable skill during interviews where your responses can make or break your application.

 Long-Term Benefits of Debate for College and Beyond